sanmue/arch-linux-installation-guide/README.md

 - (UUID of decrypted partition: `blkid -o value -s UUID /dev/mapper/cryptroot`)
   - (`7986ecc9-7656-4ccc-814f-e58f20e241a5`)

-To unlock the encrypted root partition at boot, set kernel parameters:
+##### Unlock the encrypted root partition on boot by setting kernel parameters

 - search for the line starting with `GRUB_CMDLINE_LINUX_DEFAULT` in `/etc/default/grub`
   - which should look like this: `GRUB_CMDLINE_LINUX_DEFAULT="loglevel=3 quiet"`
-- add at the end e.g.:
+- add at the end (separated by a space character):
-  - `cryptdevice=UUID=0daddb47-c687-4194-90e4-ac023ea72b5b:cryptroot root=/dev/mapper/cryptroot`
   - *cryptdevice=UUID=deviceUuidOfEncryptedDevice:dmname root=pathOfDecryptedPartitionDmname*
+  - e.g.: `cryptdevice=UUID=0daddb47-c687-4194-90e4-ac023ea72b5b:cryptroot root=/dev/mapper/cryptroot`

+If you also dediced to use a keyfile to **automatically** unlock root partition on boot:

+- additionally add at the end (separated by a space character):
+  - `cryptkey=rootfs:/etc/cryptsetup-keys.d/crypto_keyfile.key`

+Altogether it would look like this in our example:
+`GRUB_CMDLINE_LINUX_DEFAULT="loglevel=3 quiet cryptdevice=UUID=0daddb47-c687-4194-90e4-ac023ea72b5b:cryptroot root=/dev/mapper/cryptroot cryptkey=rootfs:/etc/cryptsetup-keys.d/crypto_keyfile.key"`

 #### Installation GRUB